jdrodas/CervezasColombia/README.md

 ## PoC
 ### [CervezasColombia_CS_PoC_Consola](https://github.com/jdrodas/CervezasColombia/tree/main/CervezasColombia_CS_PoC_Consola)
-- Proof of Concept to learn how the Dapper ORM works, using SQLite as Database. **Console** application using .NET 7.x framework and C#
+- Proof of Concept to learn how the Dapper ORM works, using SQLite and PostgreSQL as Database. **Console** application using .NET 7.x framework and C#

+- For each database, basic CRUD operations are performed on a specific entity.

+- For SQLite, simple invocations to SQL statements are made.

+- For PostgeSQL, invocations are made using stored procedures.

 ## API